Michelle Hager, Writing Center Director, Executive Editor

 Luke is a BA student in English Education, and he is both a tutor at the Writing Center and a 100W course embedded tutor.
 His professional goal includes being a kind, competent, and wise English teacher, and his hobbies — reading, writing, and obsessing over grammar — align perfectly with that goal.

-Jasmine Mally has a BA in Spanish language and culture and is finishing her MA in teaching English to speakers of other languages (TESOL).
+Jasmine Mally has a BA in Spanish language and culture and has completed her MA in teaching English to speakers of other languages (TESOL).

 In addition to language, Jasmine enjoys art in various forms.
 She loves dancing Salsa and Vallenato, sketching, reading poetry, as well as learning to play the violin.